GPUOpen-Tools/radeon_gpu_analyzer/README.md

 Start by running the FetchDependencies.py script to fetch the solution's dependencies.

-To generate the files for an x64 VS 2017 Release build, use:
+To generate the solution file for VS 2017 in x64 configuration, use:

-  cmake.exe -G "Visual Studio 15 2017 Win64" –DCMAKE_BUILD_TYPE=Release (or: Debug) <full path to the RGA repo directory>
+  cmake.exe -G "Visual Studio 15 2017 Win64" <full path to the RGA repo directory>

 If you are intending to analyze DirectX shaders using RGA, copy the x64 version of Microsoft's D3D compiler to a subdirectory named "x64" under the RGA executable's directory (for example, D3DCompiler_47.dll).